-We all wish our dogs could stay as active and healthy as when they were puppies, but the truth is that just like humans, dog age.
-Just as older people develop illnesses like Alzheimer’s disease or dementia, old dogs also are susceptible to diseases like Canine Cognitive Dysfunction (CCD).
+We all wish our dogs could stay as active and healthy as when they were puppies, but the truth is that dogs age like humans.
+Just as older people develop illnesses like Alzheimer’s or dementia, older dogs are also susceptible to diseases like Canine Cognitive Dysfunction (CCD).

-Canine Cognitive Dysfunction, also called senior dog dementia, canine dementia, or canine Alzheimer’s disease is a disease that can change your dog’s awareness, memory, and ability to learn.
+Cognitive dysfunction syndrome, also called senior dog dementia, canine dementia, or canine Alzheimer’s disease is a disease that can change your dog’s awareness, memory, and ability to learn.
 Physical changes in an aging dog’s brain cause behavioral changes.
-The illness usually afflicts dogs in their senior years.
-Research has revealed that 50% of dogs that are 11 and older are susceptible to dementia.

 Recognizing Canine Cognitive Dysfunction warning signs

 - Recognizing Canine Cognitive Dysfunction warning signs

 - Treatment options for managing dog dementia

 - Be prepared for dementia in senior dogs

 Many people discount changes in behavior as signs of aging, so how do dogs act when they have dementia?